Financial Oversight and Management Board for Puerto Rico

-Financial Oversight and Management Board for Puerto Rico (FOMBPR), colloquially known as La Junta de Control/Supervisión Fiscal or simply La Junta, is a government entity whose role to revise and approve the budget and obligations of the government of Puerto Rico was created by federal law PROMESA.
+Financial Oversight and Management Board for Puerto Rico (FOMBPR) (Junta de Supervisión y Administración Financiera para Puerto Rico (JSAF), colloquially known as La Junta) is a government entity whose role to revise and approve the budget and obligations of the government of Puerto Rico was created by federal law PROMESA.

 History

 Creation

-The PROMESA Act estableshes the Oversight Board and creates process for restructing Puerto Rico's public debt as response to Puerto Rico government-debt crisis.
+The PROMESA Act establishes the Oversight Board and creates process for restructuring Puerto Rico's public debt as response to Puerto Rico government-debt crisis.
 On August 31, 2016, Barack Obama appointed the seven members of the board.

 In March 2017, Natalie Jaresko, former Minister of Finance in Ukraine, was appointed as the board's executive director.
 Her chairmanship was accompanied by multiple protests against the FOMBPR in Puerto Rico, the largest being a protest of 100,000 people in San Juan in the summer of 2019, before announcing her resignation in February 2022 effective on 1 April 2022.
 In 2019, Christian Sobrino, PROMESA's Representative of the Puerto Rican government, resigned in the wake of the Telegramgate scandal effective immediately on July 13, 2019.
 Robert Mujica became the Oversight Board's executive director on January 1, 2023.

 Trump firings

 On August 4, 2025, President Donald Trump dismissed five members of the board.
 Those removed were Chairman Arthur J. Gonzalez, Cameron McKenzie, Betty Rosa, Juan Sabater, and Luis Ubiñas.
 The two remaining members were Andrew Biggs and John Nixon.
 According to a White House statement, the decision followed concerns over the board’s efficiency and effectiveness.
 On August 13, 2025, Trump also dismissed Andrew Biggs.

-However, on September 18, 2025, Gonzalez, Rosa, Biggs sued to challenged their dismissed, justifing that they were dismissed without cause.
+On September 18, 2025, Gonzalez, Rosa, Biggs sued to challenged their dismissal, stating that they were dismissed without cause.